-Extension schools.
-You might’ve seen the ads: plastering the train, shouting from the back of the newspaper, scrolling across website ad banners.
+You might’ve seen the ads about extension schools: plastering the train, shouting from the back of the newspaper, scrolling across website ad banners.
 Online options!
 Flexibility for working professionals!
-Ivy-league education in the evenings!
+Ivy League education in the evenings!
 Many universities offer individual courses, certificates, and even full graduate degrees through these programs.
-But are they right for you?
+But are they the right choice for you?

 There are certain biases against continuing education in some professional and academic circles, and it’s important to weigh how extension degrees are perceived by those in your field of interest.
 However, after talking with several people in my field of interest about what sort of extension courses would be valuable, I decided to pursue my master’s degree at an extension school.
-And I’m not alone—continuing education enrollment, whether it’s for full degrees, certificate programs, or individual courses, is at an all-time high.
-Here’s why.
+And I’m not alone—continuing education enrollment—whether it’s for full degrees, certificate programs, or individual courses—is at an all-time high.
+Here’s are five reasons why.

 Getting into a great program is a priority, but by the time most of us are ready to pursue graduate study, it’s not our only priority.
 The aim of continuing education is to make school possible for those with work or family commitments, and accordingly, courses are scheduled more flexibly.
 Many schools offer evening, weekend, or short-term courses; others offer online options, including both interactive courses and those that allow you to view lectures on your own time.
 I work full time while taking courses part time, and let’s be honest: going from work to an evening class more than once a week is way too much sitting down for me.
 Luckily, my program allows for a mix of online and on-campus study.
 I can view lectures on the weekends so I have time for other important things—workouts, downtime, nights out with friends—during the week.

 2. Less intensive requirements and application process